Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about saving money.

 Let's face it.
 Small homes are cozy, beautiful, and economical.
 The only problem?
 You may sometimes feel like the walls are closing in on you!
 Over the past few years, I have interviewed family, friends, and other small-home dwellers in my community.
 Surprisingly, many of the people I interviewed told me that they feel happier and lead more meaningful lives now that they live in smaller houses.
 Their families' happiness is based more upon experiences than stuff.

-Now that the small-home movement has become increasingly popular, there are people who state that living in a small home contributes to improved health and helps them save money.
+Now that the small-home movement has become increasingly popular, some people say that living in a small home contributes to improved health and helps them save money.
 Most of all, it has rewarded them with time-saving benefits.

 Here are some tricks that work for many of the people whom I interviewed.